rubrikinc/use-case-polaris-slack/README.md

 [Slack Slash Commands](https://api.slack.com/slash-commands) require a response within 3 seconds so in order to avoid timeout errors we need to utillize two seperate Lambda functions -- a response function and a worker function.

+## Response Function: `slack_response.py`

+The main purpose of the `slack_response` function is to send a 200 status code back to Slack as quickly as possible in order to avoid timeout errors.
+The function also collects all of the relevant variables and passes those to the `worker_function` through the [Amazon Simple Notification Service (SNS)](https://aws.amazon.com/sns/).

 The function will be triggered through the [Amazon API Gateway](https://aws.amazon.com/api-gateway/) that the Slash Command will initially call.
 The URL provided by the API Gateway will need to be populated in the `Request URL` field when creating the Slash Command.

 <p></p>